alterreal/prospect-annotator/README.md

 npm run build
 ```

+## Deployment

+This app is configured for automatic deployment to GitHub Pages.
+After pushing to the `main` or `master` branch, GitHub Actions will automatically build and deploy the app.

+### Setting up GitHub Pages

+1. Go to your repository on GitHub
+2. Navigate to **Settings** → **Pages**
+3. Under **Source**, select **GitHub Actions**
+4. The app will be available at: `https://YOUR_USERNAME.github.io/prospect-annotator/`

+The deployment workflow will run automatically on every push to the main branch.

 ## Usage

 1. Click **Load Report** to choose a `.txt` radiology report (displayed on the left pane).